LucianoAAP/starwars-planets-search/README.md

 ## Prerequisites

-This project requires the "NPM" package
+This application requires the "NPM" package

 ## Installation